Guayusa: The Amazonian Beverage Farmers Are Using to Build a Sustainable Future

 It contains both caffeine, a stimulant, and L-theanine, a compound that causes relaxation.
 As a result, guayusa does not provoke the jittery or anxious side effects that often accompany other energy drinks but instead induces a steady amount of energy without a rush or crash.

-Guayusa in Indigenous Culture
+Guayusa in Indigenous Cultures

 During this early morning time, they also plan their day, often based off of their dreams.
 For example they sometimes use dreams as a way to predict if that day’s hunting expedition will be successful.
 This introspective, calm way that Achuar community members begin their day might inspire people in other parts of the world who start their day rushed and hurried into rethinking their morning routine.